King & Wood Mallesons: Demise of KWM Europe

 In 2016 a substantial number of important partners at KWM Europe left the firm, and attempts to find merger partners failed.
 It was subsequently announced the firm was being advised by external administrators.

 In November 2016 a memorandum was circulated to European partners of KWM outlining terms of a potential 'bail out' under which they would have to commit to a 12 month lock-in period, and provide capital to the firm.
 Additional capital would be provided by the Chinese arm of the business.
-This deal failed to win approval, and by the end of November KWM announced it would merger its European partnership.
+This deal failed to win approval, and by the end of November KWM announced it would disband its European partnership.
 The law firms of Goodwin Procter and Covington & Burling were in discussions to hire key partners from KWM Europe.
 In January 2017, the European arm became subject to administration and ceased operations.
 The Australian, Chinese, and Hong Kong portions of KWM, which are financially and legally separate, were otherwise unaffected.

-Contemporary firm

-Following the end of KWM Europe's operations, the firm established a new business to maintain a strategic presence in the UK, Europe & the Middle East to service the needs of its global clients.
-KWM now has core practices in London, Frankfurt, Madrid, Milan, Brussels and Dubai.
-New companies of the KWM network have been established in the UK (KWM Europe LLP) and Germany (KWM Europe Rechtsanwaltsgesellschaft mbH).
-The new European platform focuses on Corporate M&A, Finance, Competition and Dispute Resolution and has more than 30 partners, together with associates and support staff.
+Following the insolvency of KWM Europe, the remaining Asia-Pacific side of the firm established a new business to maintain a strategic presence in the UK, Europe & the Middle East to service the needs of its global clients.
+KWM at that time established core practices in London, Frankfurt, Madrid, Milan, Brussels and Dubai.
+New companies of the KWM network were established in the UK (KWM Europe LLP) and Germany (KWM Europe Rechtsanwaltsgesellschaft mbH).
+The new European platform focused on Corporate M&A, Finance, Competition and Dispute Resolution and had more than 30 partners, together with associates and support staff.

+In 2023, KWM China announced that it would, subject to regulatory requirements, cease to operate in the UK, Europe and the Middle East by 31 October 2024, as part of a cooperation agreement reached with Eversheds Sutherland (International).

 Operations

 Finances

-In 2012-13, the firm's total global revenue was US$1 billion, with revenue per lawyer of US$453,000 in China, and profit per equity partner of AU$1.08 million in Australia and £610,000 in Europe.
+In 2012–13, the firm's total global revenue was US$1 billion, with revenue per lawyer of US$453,000 in China, and profit per equity partner of AU$1.08 million in Australia and £610,000 in Europe.